Jindal Stainless gets first major credit re-rating uplift

-New Delhi, May 13 (IANS) In the first-ever such development, Crisil Ratings has assigned 'CRISIL A+/Stable' rating to the long-term credit facilities of Jindal Stainless Ltd (JSL).
+New Delhi: In the first-ever such development, Crisil Ratings has assigned 'CRISIL A+/Stable' rating to the long-term credit facilities of Jindal Stainless Ltd (JSL).

 Short-term credit facilities of JSL have been rated 'CRISIL A1'.